-PMI is a global non-profit organization formed in 1969, uses education, networking and standardized resources to manage project management standards for over 3 million members and over 1 million active certification holders, including the prestigious Project Management Professional (PMP)® certification.
+PMI is a global non-profit organization formed in 1969.
+It uses education, networking and standardized resources to manage project management standards for over 3 million members and over 1 million active certification holders.
+This includes the prestigious (PMP)® certification.

 PMI’s primary goal is to improve the practice of project management worldwide and increase the value that project managers bring to their organizations.

 Is the PMP® Worth It?
 How the Certification Boosts Careers

 Is the PMP® Certification worth it?
 If you are driven to advance your project management career at a bigger company or with high-budget/complex projects, then the PMP® Certification worth it!
 The PMP® certification can help make that happen.
 Research from the PMI and third-party employment sites (e.g. Indeed.com) provides insights into the specific benefits enjoyed by PMP® certification holders no matter the industry in which they practice:

 - Confirms industry recognition